-Climate Refugee Stories is a multi-media narrative and archiving project that uplifts the stories of people around the world who have been displaced by direct or indirect impacts of climate change, and documents the ways communities are responding to these crises.
-There are currently no legal protections for “climate refugees” in international law.
-Furthermore, the United States’ current policies of climate change denialism, increasing militarization, and border controls are exacerbating a global refugee crisis.
+Climate Refugee Stories is a multimedia narrative, archiving, and education project that uplifts the stories of people around the world who have been displaced by direct or indirect impacts of climate change, and documents the ways communities are resilient in the face of overlapping crises–including the COVID-19 pandemic.

 But there is hope.
-We invite storytellers and audiences to debate and define "climate refugees" for themselves --to reveal the historical, political, economic, and environmental causes of migration, and to provide tools for building community resilience and allying movements for social and environmental justice.
+We invite storytellers and audiences to debate and define climate refugees for themselves - to explore the historical, political, economic, and environmental causes of migration in order to bridge movements for social and environmental justice.

 “Climate Refugee Stories,” led by Tina Shull, PhD, History, UNC Charlotte

 Climate Refugee Stories and our partners strongly believe in free and open access to knowledge.
 We want the stories and content we share here to be accessible, easy to share and reuse.

 Learn more about our approach to Ethical Storytelling.

 The content on this website is offered under one of four licenses, as noted in our Stories and the Archive:

 Public Domain: This content is in the public domain and is completely free of known copyright restrictions.
 You may use it for any project, commercial or non-commercial.